soxueren/atsd/api/data/series/group.md

 ### Interpolation

 Interpolation can fill the gaps in merged series.
-The interpolation function is applied to two consecutive samples to calculate an interim value for a known timestamp.
+The `interpolate` function is applied to two consecutive samples to calculate an interim value for a known timestamp.

 ```json
 [